stuart-knock/docs/UserGuide/UserGuide-UI_User.rst

 	Please provide here a valid folder path, on a drive which has enough space for storing TVB data.
 	This field will be present on the settings page later on, but you won't be able to change it.
-	In case you are forced to change this path/folder, we recommend that you export your existing projects, stop |TVB|, start it with clean option (and configure new folder) then import your projects back in the system.
+	In case you are forced to change this path/folder, we recommend that you export your existing projects, stop |TVB|, start it with the clean option (and configure new folder) and then import your projects back into the system.

 Max Disk Size (in MB):
-	Is the amount of disk space that you (as administrator) can specify as limit for each user, to occupy with TVB Data.
-When a user exceeds this limit, he is no longer allowed to run simulations or other operations producing data.
-When this limit is exceeded, the user will still be able to visualize his previously created data, and, if desired, to remove data for making space for new results.
+	Is the amount of disk space that you (as administrator) can specify as the limit for each user, to occupy with |TVB| data.
+When a user exceeds this limit, they are no longer allowed to run simulations or other operations producing data.
+When this limit is exceeded, the user will still be able to visualize their previously created data, and, if desired, to remove data for making space for new results.
+	For instance:

-	A default region level simulation with length 1000 ms takes approximatively 1 MB of disk space.
+	    - A default region level simulation with length 1000 ms takes approximatively 1 MB of disk space.
-	A surface level simulation, with Local Connectivity pre-computed, Raw monitor and length of 10 ms takes 280 MB.
+	    - A surface level simulation, with Local Connectivity pre-computed, Raw monitor and length of 10 ms takes 280 MB.

 DB engine:
-	currently supported are *sqlite* and *postgresql* databases.
+	For benchmarking purposes currently supported are *sqlite* and *postgresql* databases.
 You will need to provide a valid database URL in case you choose postgresql.
 In the case of sqlite a default `tvb-database.db` will always be used.
 Please take into consideration that when switching to a new database **your existing data will be lost**.

 Server name:
 	usually the IP of the server that will run |TVB|.
-You can also leave it to the default if you are just running |TVB| locally.
+You can also leave it as the default if you are just running |TVB| locally.

 Cherrypy port: